ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

     sudo ln -s /glusterfs/netapp/homes1/BOCONNOR /home/

+We had to add a group_name, that needs to be changed to root.

+Need to comment out this section in sites.yml

+    #- hosts: bindle
+    #  sudo: True
+    #  tasks:
+    #  # this seems like the wrong place for this, but not sure what the best place for it is if we cannot redistribute
+    #  # with the AMI
+    #  - name: Copy over pem key for BWA
+    #    copy: src=/home/ubuntu/.ssh/gnostest.pem dest=/home/ubuntu/.ssh/gnostest.pem mode=600
+    #  # change permissions
+    #  # chamge owner

 ### Notes for OICR (OpenStack)

 OICR uses OpenStack internally for testing and the Vagrant OpenStack plugin is